Hung Chung Chih/Shutterstock.com

 Are Pandas Dangerous?

 Pandas, despite their fluffy and cuddly appearance, can be quite dangerous to humans.
 Pandas are substantially stronger than most men, and their teeth and claws are dangerous.
-However, even though pandas attack humans on an infrequent basis, when they do so, the attacks are typically ferocious.
+Even though pandas attack humans on an infrequent basis, when they do so, the attacks are typically ferocious.

 Would A Panda Attack A Human?

 Pandas have attacked people in the name of self-defense.
-Giant pandas in the wild are unlikely to approach humans since they are preoccupied with finding food.
-A giant panda would only harm a person if it felt threatened.
-It’s highly unlikely that a huge panda would attack a human without provocation.
+Giant pandas in the wild are unlikely to approach humans but could attack if a human causes them annoyance, or they perceive a human to be a threat to their cubs.
+It’s highly unlikely that a panda would attack a human without provocation.

 What Do Pandas Eat?